Kitware/kwiver/BUILD.md

 ```

 ## Build kwiver

 Use the CI's common configuration to build using the defaults.

+If using Spack, ensure you're building in the same shell the environment was activated within.

 ```
 mkdir build
 cmake -GNinja -Dfletch_DIR=<fletch build directory> -C ../kwiver/.gitlab/ci/configure_common.cmake ../kwiver cmake --build .
 ```

+Note: If using Spack to obtain dependencies, `fletch_DIR` can be omitted above.

 ## Run Tests
 From the build directory: